Honest services fraud: History and case law

 Since at least 1941, particularly in the 1970s and 1980s, and prior to 1987, the courts had interpreted the mail fraud and wire fraud statutes as criminalizing not only schemes to defraud victims of money and property, but also schemes to defraud victims of intangible rights such as the "honest services" of a public official.
-In 1987, the Supreme Court of the United States ruled in McNally v.
+In 1987, the Supreme Court ruled in McNally v.
 United States that the mail fraud and wire fraud statutes pertained strictly to schemes to defraud victims of tangible property, including money.
 In 1988, Congress enacted a new law that specifically criminalized schemes to defraud victims of "the intangible right of honest services."

 Meaning of "honest services" in public corruption

 Honest services fraud is generally more easily proven in the public sphere than in the private, because honest services fraud by public officials can include most unethical conduct, whereas honest services fraud by private individuals only includes some unethical conduct.
 Federal courts have generally recognized two main areas of public-sector honest service fraud: bribery (direct or indirect), where a public official was paid in some way for a particular decision or action, and failure to disclose a conflict of interest, resulting in personal gain.